[ Main contents start here ]

 Autonomous Career Development

-As a system to support autonomous career development of each employee, we have positioned the Career Challenge System as a framework for employees to proactively choose their careers, and we offer various programs.
+As a system to support autonomous career development for each employee, we have positioned the Career Challenge System as a framework that enables employees to proactively choose their career paths, and offers a variety of programs.

 Number of Applicants to the Job Challenge Program (intra-Group job postings)